 That said, it's online support website is pretty underwhelming.
 We're just glad that there are customer advisers available via 24/7 live chat that you're able to speak to in the event that any of the set up or use becomes problematic.

 We're afraid that's still not going to help the streamers among you though.
-Other than Netflix, HMA really struggled to unblock most of the other big names in TV streaming.
-A black mark, but won't matter to you if your main reason to grab a VPN is for sure-fire anonymity inline.
+Other than Netflix and iPlayer, HMA really struggled to unblock most of the other big names in TV streaming.
+A black mark, but won't matter to you if your main reason to grab a VPN is for sure-fire anonymity online.

 VyprVPN is the second Switzerland-based provider on this list and is probably one of the more famous names on it as well.
 It boasts plenty of the features you'd expect of a modern VPN, including a no-logging policy that's audited by an outside security company, instantaneous live chat support, and the speedy WireGuard protocol on its desktop clients and mobile VPN apps.

 It may only have 700-odd servers - much less than most of the competition these days - but they're spread far and wide across 60+ countries and are all fully owned by VyprVPN itself.
 That means it doesn't have to rely on third-party web hosts, thus making the whole operation immediately feel more secure.

 If you're looking for website unblocking, this service gave us easy access to US Netflix, BBC iPlayer, Disney+, Hulu and many more during our testing.
 The only blemish was Amazon Prime Video, but that does generally tend to be a more challenging service for VPNs to handle.